victoryeagle77/userv/README.md

 # Userv

-This project involves analyzing the hardware of a computer equipment via a set of micro-services, and providing information on the energy consumption and health status of the components with the collected data.
+This project involves analyzing the hardware of a computer system through a set of microservices, and providing information on the energy consumption and health status of the components using the collected data.

-Version : 0.1
+Version : 0.1.5

 ## Collected metrics

-Currently, we collect the following data :
+Currently, we collect the following data:

 * GPU data

+  Check the number of GPU devices, identifying them, and retrieves for each of them (currently NVIDIA GPU) their associated data:

+  * Gpu architecture.
+  * Gpu PCIe bus device identification.
+  * Gpu full name.
+  * Gpu clock concerning graphic in MHz.
+  * Gpu clock concerning memory in MHz.
+  * Gpu clock concerning streaming multiprocessor in MHz.
+  * Gpu clock concerning video in MHz.
+  * Gpu fans speeds in %.
+  * Gpu temperature in °C.
+  * Gpu memory free in GB.
+  * Gpu memory total in GB.
+  * Gpu memory usage in GB.
+  * Gpu memory usage in %.
+  * Gpu global usage in %.
+  * Gpu energy consumption in mJ.
+  * Gpu power consumption in mW.
+  * Gpu PCIe bus received data consumption in MB.
+  * Gpu PCIe bus sent data consumption in MB.

+  List the running processes on a GPU device, and retrieves for each of them their associated data:

+  * Process identification by its attributed PID on the system.
+  * Process video decoding tasks in %.
+  * Process video encoding tasks in %.
+  * Process memory utilization in %.
+  * Process streaming multiprocessor utilization in %.

 * Processor data

 * Storage devices data

   Retrieves information about device storage (disks, SD card, etc...) of an IT equipment.
-For each device detected, we retrieve the following data :
+For each device detected, we retrieve the following data:

   * Bandwidth for reading bytes in MB.
   * Bandwidth for writing bytes in MB.
   * File system path where the device is mounted.
-  * file system format of the device (ext, NTF, FAT, etc...).
+  * File system format of the device (ext, NTF, FAT, etc...).
-  * kind
+  * Device kind (HDD or SSD).
-  * name
+  * Path name of the device on the system.
-  * smart_info
-  * space available MB
+  * Available memory space in MB.
-  * space total MB
+  * Total memory space in MB.

 * RAM memory data

-  Retrieves data about the computing and SWAP memory of an IT equipment :
+  Retrieves data about the computing and SWAP memory of an IT equipment:

   * Available RAM in MB.
   * Free RAM in MB.